Hello and welcome to my Burton Process Flying V review.

 As far as the definition of “all-mountain” goes – this board really is a great all-rounder and has no major weaknesses, so it’s perfect for anyone who wants only one board but needs it to be able to do a bit of everything.

-It’s great in the park, it’s great on the trails and it’s got some great float in powder for the backcountry.
+It’s great in the park, it’s great on the trails and it’s got some good float in powder.

-This board is suitable for a beginner (not ideal but definitely suitable) and can be enjoyed by the most expert rider too (assuming you’re looking for a playful ride).
-I wouldn’t say that about too many boards.
-So, no matter what point you’re at, if you’re looking for something that will stay for you for a long time, this is a great option.
+This board is suitable for a beginner (not ideal but definitely suitable) and can be enjoyed by more advanced rider’s too (assuming you’re looking for a playful ride).

 The Process Flying V in More Detail